 Meetings with your Vocation Advisor are confidential.
 There is a brief referral form if / when you agree you're ready for the next stage of discernment.
 This outlines work you've covered together (eg any books you've read) but does not report on the converations you've had.

 A Vocation Advisor works with you to the point at which you begin formal candidacy procedures, or decides not to proceed further.
 Usually they will be happy to continue meeting with you to offer help and support while candidacy procedures continue, or even if you cease to be a candidate for ministry.

-Anyone considering a vocation to religious community life, Church Army evangelism, or any other particular calling in the Church not mentioned here, may either contact a vocation advisor or else make direct contact with the appropriate body.
+If you’re considering a vocation to religious community life, Church Army evangelism, overseas mission, or any other particular calling in the Church not mentioned here, a Vocation Advisor would be delighted to work with you, or you could contact the appropriate organisation directly.

 The Bishop has appointed sixteen Vocation Advisors who are working across the diocese.
 You'll find their contact details through the link below.
 Often people contact a Vocation Advisor directly, or their vicar or other clergy might refer them.
 If you want to explore ordained or other ministry, you should have spoken about it with your vicar / parish priest first.